-Title of each class Trading symbol Name of each exchange on which registered Common stock, \$.01 par value ARCH New York Stock Exchange Indicate by check mark whether the registrant: (1) has (or for such shorter period that the registrant was required t 3 or 15(d) of the Securities Exchange Act of 1934 during the ach filing requirements for the past 90 days.
-Yes \boxtimes No \square preceding 12 months Indicate by check mark whether the registrant has sub chapter) during the preceding 12 months (or for such shorter required to be submitted pursuant to Rule 405 of Regulation S t such files).
-Yes \boxtimes No \square -T (§232.405 of this Indicate by check mark whether the registrant is a large the definitions of "large accelerated filer," "accelerated files." relerated filer, a smaller reporting company, or an emerging grayowth company" in Rule 12b-2 of the Exchange Act. owth company.
-See Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mastandards provided pursuant to Section 13(a) of the Exchan nded transition period for complying with any new or revised financial accounting Indicate by check mark whether the registrant is a she ll company (as defined in Rule 12b-2 of the Exch nange Act).
-Yes □ No ⊠ At April 23, 2024 there were 18,116,434 shares of the registrant's common stock outstanding.
+Title of each class Trading symbol Name of each exchange on which registered Common stock, \$.01 par value ARCH New York Stock Exchange chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗌

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for each shorter paried that the registrant was required to submit such files).
+Vec 🔀 No 🖂

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the

+Large accelerated filer

+Accelerated filer

+8

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes

+At July 22, 2024 there were 18,084,477 shares of the registrant's common stock outstanding